 DESCRIPTION

-The Mather Homestead Land and Facilities Endowment will be a restricted Endowment whose income will be solely used for the maintenance and care of the Mather Homestead land and facilities.
+The Mather Homestead Land and Facilities Endowment (the “Endowment”) will be a restricted Endowment whose income will be used solely for the maintenance and care of the property and facilities that may be now or hereafter owned, granted to or operated by the Mather Homestead Foundation (the “Foundation”, and such properties and facilities, the “Property”).
 The Endowment will be funded originally by a small number of donors but will accept donations from any future donor in any amount.
-All funds will be invested with the intent to grow the endowment over time so that the income from the restricted endowment may provide for the care and maintenance of land and facilities of the Mather Homestead in perpetuity.
+All funds will be invested with the intent to grow the Endowment over time so that the income from the restricted Endowment may provide for the care and maintenance of the Property in perpetuity.

 GOVERNING INSTRUMENT

-This instrument (the "Governing Instrument") sets forth the provisions governing “The

-Mather Homestead Land and Facilities Endowment” (the “Endowment”) to support maintenance and care of the Mather Homestead land and facilities, which has been established by resolution of the Board of Directors of the Mather Homestead Foundation, Inc., a Connecticut nonprofit corporation (the “Foundation”).
+This instrument (the “Governing Instrument”) sets forth the provisions governing Endowment to support maintenance and care of the Property, which has been established by resolution of the Board of Directors of the Mather Homestead Foundation, Inc., a Connecticut nonprofit corporation (the “Foundation”).

 WHEREAS, the Foundation is an organization whose purpose is to preserve and promote

+the history of the Mather Homestead, and

+WHEREAS, the Board or Directors of the Foundation (the “Board” has established a subcommittee of the Board to manage the assets of the Endowment (the “Investment Committee”), and

-the history of the Mather Homestead, and WHEREAS, as more specifically set forth in this Governing Instrument, the Foundation shall create and maintain a separate Endowment for the purpose of funding the Care and Maintenance of the land and facilities of the Mather Homestead;
+WHEREAS, as more specifically set forth in this Governing Instrument, the Foundation shall create and maintain a separate Endowment for the purpose of funding the care and maintenance of the Property;

 NOW THEREFORE:

-1. Statement of Purpose;

-(a) Statement of Purpose.
-The purpose of the Endowment is to provide a source of
+1. Statement of Purpose; The purpose of the Endowment is to provide a source of

-funding for the care and maintenance of the land and facilities of the Mather Homestead.
+funding for the care and maintenance of the Property.

 2. Management of the Endowment.

-The Investment Committee of the Foundation (or if at any time there shall be none, the
+The Investment Committee (or if at any time there shall be none, the

-Board of Directors) shall be responsible for management of the Endowment.
+Board ) shall be responsible for management of the Endowment.

 3. Administration of the Endowment.